 “You can be self-indulgent if you want, or just keep it simple and have a beautiful steak,” Gloftis says.
 “We have Stockyard beef with everything from Angus to six- to seven- to nine- plus marble-score Kiwami Wagyu.
 We want to provide the best quality steak in Australia with constant consistency.”

-Wine is listed in order of price point, so you can scan the menu and quickly find wines one to match your budget.
+Wines are listed in order of price point, so you can scan the menu and quickly find one to match your budget.
 “It’s so much easier for sommeliers and diners,” Gloftis says.

 Bottles start at $50, with plenty of top drops available for around $70 or $80.
 For those with fatter wallets, there are higher-end vintage wines from Australia and abroad.